argoverse/argoverse-api/README.md

 ```
 This will produce images and videos will be in the directory `<experiment prefix>_ground_viz/<log id>`.
 Here is an example image: ![](images/ring_front_center_315966392920007000.jpg)

-### Stereo correspondence
+### Calibration and Stereo
-For all log segments, accurate calibration between LiDAR and cameras enables sensor fusion approaches, but the calibration may not register the stereo images into perfect epipolar correspondence.
+For all log segments, accurate calibration between LiDAR and cameras enables sensor fusion approaches.
+In version 1.1 of Argoverse, we improved the stereo calibration significantly, as well.

 ---